dstracquadanio/REACTO_Week6/README.md

 ### Discussion on Step 8: The browser reads the HTML line by line

 Thinking back to Juke, we discussed that the browser reads the HTML line by line.
 If they are having trouble with this, you can ask them about the `defer` tag that defers execution of scripts until the end of the HTML reading.
-Or ask them about what happens if there and scripts or images that are hosted somewhere else inside the HTML?
+Or ask them about what happens if there are scripts or images that are hosted somewhere else inside the HTML.
 Does everything comeback in that first request?

 ### Discussion on Step 9: If the browser encounters certain tags for CSS, JS or Images in the HTML, repeat steps 4-6 but with appropriate resource